-15 Wilson E., Pant S B., Comfort M.(2011), 'Stigma and HIV risk among Metis in Nepal', Culture, Health and Sexuality, Vol 23:3, pp. 253-266.
+Wilson, E., Pant, S.B, Comfort, M. (2011), 'Stigma and HIV risk among Metis in Nepal', Culture, Health and Sexuality, Vol 23:3, pp.253-266.

-- conditions, which in turn requires policies to improve nonagricultural employment opportunities?
-Are there possible paid employment alternatives? - In either instance, policies that seek to alter the terms and conditions of female agricultural employment must be predicated upon recognizing the linkages that exist between the requirement to undertake unpaid work and the ability to undertake employment.
-Public policies that ignore the unpaid work that women provide are likely to have only a limited effect on female earnings.
-But public policies that reduce unpaid work, or redistribute it, will increase the ability of women to undertake employment that increases earnings and household livelihood security.
-Care must be taken that such shifts do not cause food insecurity, or diets that are causes of non communicable diseases (NCDs), as has been the result with diabetes in the Pacific. - Public policies that reduce or redistribute unpaid work can be broadly divided into: - Economic policies: infrastructural investment in particular, for example, footpaths, footbridges, or "flying foxes".
-These key features that assist people especially women in their unpaid work activities, do not register with the main agencies funding 'infrastructure' projects, which are focused on roads, bridges and other infrastructure that is expected to increase exports.
-It is time women's infrastructure needs were given serious attention. - Social policies: social and human capital investment in particular, e.g. communal child care facilities. - Public policies that reduce unpaid work and increase female earning opportunities are likely to beneficially affect economic growth, described in more detail in Module 7, but only if they are accompanied by legal, cultural and social changes to decrease discriminatory practices.
+- Public policies that reduce or redistribute unpaid work can be broadly divided into: - Economic policies: infrastructural investment in particular, for example, footpaths, footbridges, or "flying foxes".
+These key features would assist women with their unpaid work activities, but usually do not register with 'infrastructure' funding agencies, which are focused on roads, bridges and other infrastructure that is expected to improve export.
+It is time women's infrastructure needs were given serious attention. - Social policies: social and human capital investment in particular, e.g. communal child care facilities. - There is some evidence that female control over the land that they farm results in more equitable distributions of unpaid work between females and males and lower levels of domestic violence. - In parts of rural South Asia public policy has introduced employment guarantee schemes as a social safety net targeted at very poor households.
+Under these schemes, it is frequently women that are able to secure employment.
+However, these schemes do nothing to reduce or redistribute unpaid work and as a consequence can result in female workloads and the length of the working day increasing. - Public policies that reduce unpaid work and increase female earning opportunities are likely to be beneficial to economic growth, described in more detail in Module 7, but only if they are accompanied by legal, cultural and social changes to decrease discriminatory practices.